Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Supercharged worked examples in a primary school maths context

-Here’s an example of how you might progress through a super-charged worked example.
+Here’s an example of how you might progress through a super-charged worked example as part of a lesson plan.
 Note that for primary I wouldn’t recommend writing out the reflection column – it is more for the teacher to use to prompt herself.

 Consider the calculation